njlauersdorf/ABPs/ABPs/README.md

 where SLURM RUN ID is the XXXXXXX simulation number in your slurm_XXXXXXX.out file or when you input `squeue`.

 ### Submitting post-processing
 The bash file used to submit a simulation is /klotsa/ABPs/post_proc_binary.sh.
+While HOOMD-Blue can only be run on MacOS or Linux based systems, post-processing of simulation files can be run on Windows as well.
 This file will submit the specified post processing routine for every simulation file (.gsd) in the current directory.
 Submit this bash file similarly to running a simulation:

 ```
 $ sh ~/klotsa/ABPs/post_proc_binary.sh
 ```

 Upon submitting this bash file, three folders will be created: /MM_DD_YYYY_txt_files, /MM_DD_YYYY_pic_files, and /MM_DD_YYYY_vid_files, where they store the outputted .txt, .png, and .mp4 files respectively for all post-processing scripts started on that date (MM/DD/YYYY).
 In addition, there will be prompts to specify a few analytical details, such as:

+> What is your operating system?
+>
 > What is your bin size?
 >
 > What is your step size?